Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

 Hook Structures That Stop the Scroll

 The first 3 seconds determine everything.
-If you don't hook them immediately, they're gone.
-Here are the 6 hook formulas that work on Reels right now:
+Six hook formulas working on Reels right now:

 1. The Pattern Interrupt

 Start with something visually or verbally unexpected.
-Movement, a loud sound, a weird angle, or a statement that doesn't fit expectations.
+Movement, a loud sound, a weird angle, or a statement that breaks expectations.

 Example: "I spent $10,000 on this mistake" (while showing a very normal-looking object)